sgtcortez/EasyKeyDB/Readme.md

         You can check by issuing the command: `clang-format -style=llvm <file>`

+# Under the Hood

+To understand how this program works, and how we can acomplish a reasonable response time, we need to undestand some aspects ...

+- Disks

+    Hard Disk Drive and Solid State Disk are slower than main memory when we need to do a **Random Access(i.e: access some portion in the middle of the file)**, because it requires a lot of **disk seeks**.
+    So, accessing random portions is not performant ...

+    But, in hdd & ssd, they can contain much more memory(this is how they are built.
+Transistors and related stuff).
+    So, how we can use the benefits of the both worlds? **Page Cache**.

+- Page Cache

+    In Linux, all the **main memory(RAM)** that is not being used, would be wasted ...
+    But, the operating system is smarter enough ...
+    To let we do this, so it makes the unused portion of **main memory** as the Page Cache ...

+    Page Cache, is just some portion of files(bytes) that are frequently in use.
+    So, instead of doing a **random access** to the file, we do this to the page cache ...
+    Which, in turns, turns out to be the **main memory** ...

+# Running

+To run this project, since we havely use the file system, and not too much main memory.
+Would be nice to run in an enviroment with a lot of available ram(to make more and more **page caches**) and a huge fast filesystem and disk.
+With this, we can use the benefit of zero copy(sendfile) with **page caches**.
+We, as **Kafka** can be benefit from Page caches, since the most frequently used *pages* will be stored at memory ram, our time access reduces drastically.

 # References

 Above, some references that helped to create this project.